saas786/obsidian-notes-1/HECO/Valves.md

 Check valves are typically placed only at the discharge end of pumps, which can be used to identify which sides are the discharge and suction.

+---

+### Throttle Valve
+Controls steam flow to the turbine during start-up periods

+### Emergency Stop Valve
+Warms and pressurizes the steam chest which accommodates the control or governing valves

+### Governing valves
+Controls steam flow to the turbine to meet changing loads

 ### Steam Traps
 Prevents steam from flowing while allowing condensate to flow.
 -	operates by difference in temperature